MRC-CLIMB/docs/docs/notebook-servers/using-rstudio.md

 RStudio is an integrated development environment (IDE) specifically designed for the R programming language.
 It provides a user-friendly interface that simplifies the process of coding, debugging, data visualization, and data analysis using R. RStudio is available in both open-source and commercial editions.

 RStudio was originally an interface to interactive with `R` programming language.
-Since July 2022, it is now known as Posit as they support other languages such as python.
-The main feature remains the same, to easily edit scripts and view input/ouput files.
+Since July 2022, it is now known as Posit as they support other languages such as Python.
+The main feature remains the same, to easily edit scripts and view input/output files.
 Our version of RStudio only supports the `R` programming language.
 Here are the top five features of RStudio:

 * **Intuitive Code Editor**: RStudio provides an intuitive code editor with syntax highlighting, code completion, and code folding.
 These features make it easier to write, edit, and navigate through R code, reducing errors and improving coding efficiency.
 * **Interactive Data Visualization**: RStudio has an integrated plot viewer that supports interactive and high-quality data visualizations using popular R packages like ggplot2 and plotly.
 Users can easily explore and customize visualizations to gain insights from data.